 Accelerated Mobile Pages are coming this month.
-AMP will be a key player in providing the web with faster load times, meaning better user experiences for everyone.
+AMP will be crucial in providing the web with faster load times, meaning better user experiences for everyone.

 Google just had a Hangout that included a 15-minute breakdown all about AMP.
-They’ve also started sending suggestions through Search Console to hop on board before AMP officially launches.
+They’ve also sent suggestions through Search Console to hop on board before AMP officially launches.

-To prepare you for the wave of accelerated mobile pages on the way, we’ve outlined everything you need to know about AMP.
+To prepare you for the wave of accelerated mobile pages, we’ve outlined everything you need to know about AMP.
 And yes—that includes figuring out if you need it.

 It’s time to get AMPed.
 Get our SEO Services now.